cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-## 2. Adding Users to Security Groups
+### <ins>Adding Users to Security Groups</ins>

-a.
-Double-click on Sales Users and navigate to the Members tab
+1. Double-click on Sales Users and navigate to the Members tab
-b.
-Click Add
+2. Click Add
-c.
-Enter the object name of the user that you want to add to the security group (This is case-sensitive, be careful), in this case, it is Patrick Mahomes
+3. Enter the object name of the user that you want to add to the security group (This is case-sensitive, be careful), in this case, it is Patrick Mahomes
-d.
-Left-click "Check Names" to verify that you are adding the correct user.
-You will have performed this correctly if the correct email auto-fills within the object name field
+4. Left-click "Check Names" to verify that you are adding the correct user.
+   - You will have performed this correctly if the correct email auto-fills within the object name field
-e.
-Click OK -> Add -> Apply
+5. Click OK -> Add -> Apply
-f.
-Try repeating this process by adding Tom Brady to the Sales Managers group, and applying the same process to the other departments
+6. Try repeating this process by adding Tom Brady to the Sales Managers group, and applying the same process to the other departments

 To verify that the correct user was added to the correct Security Group, simply double-click one